daveyshindig/frontend-nanodegree-neighborhood-map/README.md

 This README file is the primary documentation for this software project.
 Further documentation is also maintained as docstrings within the source code files with the intention of conforming to the JSDoc 3 format.

+### Known Issues

+- Google returns "OVER_REQUEST_LIMIT" errors even though the program's throttle'd to 8QPS, or 80% of (their stated limit)[https://developers.google.com/maps/documentation/business/articles/usage_limits#basics].
+- The photos come form Flickr's search API and might not be relevant to the entries under which they appear.